openshift/enhancements/enhancements/installer/feature-sets.md

 3. `openshift-install` returns an error: `the TechPreviewNoUpgrade feature set must be enabled to use this field`
 4. Admin adds `featureSet: TechPreviewNoUpgrade` to install-config.yaml
 5. Installer generates `FeatureGate` manifest
+6. Installer emits warning message indicating the enabled feature set when provisioning infrastructure
-6. Cluster installs successfully with TechPreview cluster
+7. Cluster installs successfully with TechPreview cluster

 ### API Extensions